 The king dons the clothes because he does not want to seem stupid.

 NFTs have frequently been called a scam, the next evolution of the Ponzi scheme.
 Buyers are convinced that digital images or goods hold value, and buy and sell on that assumption.
-Video game companies have similarly been caught up in the hype around them, going all-in based on speculation and noise.

 On the surface, this hype seems appealing: everyone is talking about NFTs, therefore they have value.
-Despite well-documented concerns that they use too much energy, and the fact that ‘ownership’ of digital goods exists in a nebulous, lawless realm, video game companies are still buying into the hype, and the belief that NFTs will play a role in the future of the gaming.
+Despite well-documented concerns that they use too much energy, and the fact that ‘ownership’ of digital goods exists in a nebulous, lawless realm,

 It’s likely some see the phenomenal amount NFTs are being sold for, and dollar signs spring to their eyes.
 While others may have more altruistic motives, it’s still hard to see how NFTs will be implemented in genuinely meaningful ways, rather than as extraneous mechanics designed to appease investors and early adopters who encourage innovation and creativity regardless of environment, legal, or financial detriment.